Restorative Treatment Options

 We will always make every effort to save your child’s tooth in the event of serious decay or trauma.
 In some cases, deep cavities or cracked teeth can allow bacteria to enter the pulp tissue inside a tooth.
 This can lead to a serious infection.

 Depending on the severity of the inflammation, the inside of a tooth can be treated partially (pulpotomy) or completely (root canal therapy).

 In some cases, we can avoid a root canal treatment by treating the tooth nerve with a medication.
-If the permanent tooth root canal has been completely infected, the instead of extracting the tooth, we can help you find a specialist to perform a root canal therapy.
+If the permanent tooth root canal has been completely infected, then, instead of extracting the tooth, we can help you find a specialist to perform root canal therapy.

 While we want to keep your child’s smile as natural as possible, there are some circumstances where we will recommend stainless steel or porcelain crowns.
 Possible circumstances include large fillings or when a tooth has several cavities that are spread out on different sides.
 Cracked and worn teeth are also great candidates for crowns.
 Our dentists, Dr. Basler and Dr. van Hofwegen, will always be happy to discuss all possible options, along with the advantages and limitations of them.